-New Early Stage speakers to tackle growth marketing, media strategy, and M&A – TechCrunch
+New Early Stage speakers to tackle growth marketing, media strategy and M&A – TechCrunch

-In a little under 3 months, TechCrunch will bring its Early Stage event to SF for the very first time.
+In a little less than three months, TechCrunch will bring its Early Stage event to SF for the very first time.
 Early Stage is meant to bring together more than 50 experts across startup core competencies, from funding to marketing to operation.

 Today, I’m pleased to announce another four experts being added to the agenda.
 We’re thrilled to be joined by Priti Youssef Choksi, Brooke Hammerling, Ethan Smith and Susan Su.